-The European qualification mockups for ITER's Blanket First Wall have successfully completed the initial phase of the qualification program.
-The objective of this program is for the Domestic Agencies (DAs) involved in manufacturing critical First Wall blanket components to demonstrate their technical capability by validating the joining technique for Beryllium/Copper joints, and by producing large-scale First Wall components.
+The European qualification mockups for ITER's blanket first wall have successfully completed the initial phase of the qualification program.
+The objective of this program is for the Domestic Agencies involved in manufacturing critical first wall blanket components to demonstrate their technical capability by validating the joining technique for beryllium/copper joints, and by producing large-scale first wall components.

-The European Domestic Agency provided two identical First Wall Qualification (FWQ) mockups for the first test set.
-Each mockup was comprised of 3 x 80 mm x 80mm x 10 mm-thick beryllium armour tiles joined to a CuCrZr heat sink using Hot Iso-static pressing (HIP).
+The European Domestic Agency provided two identical first wall qualification mockups for the first test set.
+Each mockup was comprised of 3 x 80 mm x 80mm x 10 mm-thick beryllium armour tiles joined to a CuCrZr heat sink using hot isostatic pressing (HIP).
 A stainless steel beam structure and cooling pipes makes up the assembly.

-One mockup was subsequently sent to both the EU and US test facilities for thermal fatigue testing of the assemblies.
+One mockup was subsequently sent to both European and US test facilities for the thermal fatigue testing of the assemblies.
 In the US, tests were undertaken in the EB 1200 electron beam facility at Sandia National Laboratory, and in the EU, at the BESTH facility in Prague, Czech Republic and the JUDITH-II facility in Juelich, Germany.

 This maximum test level was defined not by the mockup, but by a facility-imposed maximum beryllium temperature.
 Tile temperatures above 600 °C lead to accelerated levels of beryllium deposition and facility clean-up can become a significant cost issue.
-In addition, mockups from other involved DAs such as the US, China, Korea, Japan and the Russian Federation are currently undergoing testing in the European and American labs.
+In addition, mockups from other involved Domestic Agencies such as the US, China, Korea, Japan and the Russian Federation are currently undergoing testing in the European and American labs.

-The first phase of the First Wall Qualification is planned to be completed by December.
-This date is significant as January 2010 sees the commencement of the second part of the qualification program: the large-scale semi-prototype program which will provide final qualification in readiness for signing the Procurement Arrangement in summer 2012. return to Newsline #95
+The first phase of first wall qualification is planned to be completed by December.
+This date is significant, as January 2010 sees the commencement of the second part of the qualification program: the large-scale semi-prototype program which will provide final qualification in readiness for signing the Procurement Arrangement in summer 2012. return to Newsline #95